ryan-lab-duke/gds-applications-site/book/_build/html/_sources/intro.md

-# Welcome to Geospatial Data Science 2024!
+# Welcome to Geospatial Data Science!

 On this website you will find the course materials for ECS XXX taught at the [Nicholas School of the Environment](https://nicholas.duke.edu/) at Duke University in Fall 2025.